 PACE: Moderate.
 Early starts are necessary on most days since birding in the Andes is almost always best early in the morning, and breakfast will typically start between 4:30 and 5:30am.
 To get to the farther birding sites (Rio Silanche and Mashpi), drives of 1.5-2 hours each way are required, but the drives are much shorter on other days.
-On most days there will be some downtime either after lunch, or after arriving back to the lodge after the day’s birding excursion, but on at least one or two days you may arrive back at the lodge after dark.
+On a few days there will be some downtime either after lunch, or after arriving back to the lodge after the day’s birding excursion, but on at least one or two days you may arrive back at the lodge after dark.
 On some of the longer days, there is some relaxed feeder-watching included, so that you are not on your feet all day.
 At least four lunches will be packed lunches, and one breakfast will likely be a packed breakfast.
 Apart from the two nights in Quito, all nights are spent at Tandayapa Bird Lodge, so you don’t have the hassle of packing and unpacking every day.

-PHYSICAL DIFFICULTY: Easy to moderate.
+PHYSICAL DIFFICULTY: Moderate.
 Most of the birding will be on flat or slightly inclined roads or wide tracks.
 Paz de las Aves, which is visited on one day, has some fairly steep and muddy trails (a walking stick helps a lot), but they are relatively short.
-You can expect to walk around 2 miles (3.2 km) per day on average.
+You can expect to walk around 2-3 miles (3.2-4.8 km) per day on average.
 All morning of day two of the main tour will be spent at 11,500 ft.
 (3500 m.) elevation, but most of the walking is on a wide, nearly flat track which will be done at slow pace.
 Much of the High Andes Extension will be spent at elevations above 11,500 ft.
 (3500 m.)

 CLIMATE: Usually very pleasant (mostly 55°-75°F, 13°-24°C), but cold on one morning at Yanacocha (near freezing) and hot on one day at Silanche (up to c.
 90°F/32°C).
 Some rain can be expected, especially in the afternoons and evenings.
 On the extension, it can be very cold (near freezing) in Papallacta and Antisana, with some wind.